lucent-mc/docs/Home.md

 On the right, there is a sidebar with navigation items for the most important pages on this wiki.
 If you're struggling to find something, try the search bar in the "Pages" section.

 Don't know where to start?
 Give [[Lucent Adventures|this page]] a shot!

+Lucent Adventures uses the NeoForge loader, supporting Fabric mods through the [[Sinytra Connector]] and [[Forgified Fabric API]] mods.

+> [!NOTE]- Performance comparison
+> In the same world at the same settings, NeoForge + Sodium + Lithium performs identical to Fabric + Sodium + Lithium.

 ## Mod Packs

 - [[Lucent Optimizations]] - Improved performance without altering the game.
 - [[Lucent Vanilla]] - Client-side tweaks, sounds and visuals.
 Vanilla-compatible.
-- [[Lucent Additions]] - Quality of Life improvements without adding too much content.
+- [[Lucent Improvements]] - Quality of Life improvements without adding too much content.
-- [[Lucent Improvements]] - Introduces more structures, blocks, decorations, and more.
+- [[Lucent Additions]] - Introduces more structures, blocks, decorations, and more.
 - [[Lucent Adventures]] - Improved world generation.
 Additional environment, structures, dimensions.
 Slows gameplay loop with a progression system, skill tree, RPG Classes.

 ## Join us